Skip to Content

 Making Homemade Body Wash from bar soap is so easy.
 Find out how at www.drugstoredivas.net.

-Heat it on medium-high heat until the soap is completely melted, stirring constantly with the bamboo spoon.
+Heat the pot on medium-high heat until the soap is completely melted, stirring constantly with the bamboo spoon.
 The water will look milky and frothy.

 Making Homemade Body Wash from bar soap is so easy.
 Find out how at www.drugstoredivas.net.

-Remove the homemade body wash from the heat add a scoop of coconut oil.
+Remove the hot water/soap mixture from the heat add a scoop of coconut oil.
 One teaspoon of coconut oil works best.
 Too much and this mixture will get really thick and won’t liquify.
 Mix until the coconut oil melts down completely.

-Let the homemade body wash sit to cool at least two hours (I leave it for five hours).
+Let the homemade body wash sit and cool at least two hours (I leave it for five hours).

 Making Homemade Body Wash from bar soap is so easy.
 Find out how at www.drugstoredivas.net.